 - Mitch Elliot, Transit Director, Mountain Empire Older Citizens Transit

-Representatives from programs in North Dakota, South Dakota, and southwest Virginia will share examples of efforts to improve care for people with complex needs in rural areas.
-Speakers will highlight key program components, early lessons, and considerations for other states and rural communities seeking to strengthen access for similar populations.
+Representatives from programs in North Dakota, South Dakota, and southwest Virginia shared examples of efforts to improve care for people with complex needs in rural areas.
+Speakers highlighted key program components, early lessons, and considerations for other states and rural communities seeking to strengthen access for similar populations.

 IV.
 Panel Discussion